MERRY CHRISTMAS Y'ALL!

 The Luman collection consists of a large number of Lladró ceramic Santas as well as many Santas in sleighs, ready to deliver gifts to all of the good boys and girls across the globe.
 Also included are Santa socks, matchsticks, vintage celluloid, and mechanically-animated Santas.

-The Lumans donated their collection to CHPT in 2019, prompting the expansion of Santa Claus Museum to include a second room.
+The Lumans donated their collection to CHPT in 2019, prompting the expansion of the Santa Claus Museum to include a second room.

 The Hubenak Collection